 Tips for an easier transition into menopause

-Minerals for Menopause Webinar Let’s start by saying that the Menopausal Transition is a normal natural part of life.
+Let’s start by saying that the Menopausal Transition is a normal natural part of life.
 Women have several hormonal transitions during their lifetime.
 Puberty, Pregnancy, and Menopause are all natural times of hormonal change, with puberty and menopause being polar opposites of each other.
 Prepubescent girls aren’t thought of as being hormone deficient and neither should postmenopausal women.
 As this is the natural cycle.

 I see post-menopause as being a return to our childlike pre-pubescent self.
 A return to happiness, curiosity, creativity, cheekiness, and helpfulness.